Accepting New Clients

 When she’s not working, you will find Ellen playing Ultimate Frisbee or out with her run club.
 She is an active individual and enjoys spending time outdoors and experiencing nature.
 She also loves to hang out with friends, enjoys pastries and coffee, and traveling to new places to experience different cultures and food.

-Ellen is a member of the Canadian Association of Occupational Therapists (CAOT), and the College of Occupational Therapists of British Columbia (COTBC).
-She is also registered with the Registry of Autism Service Providers (RASP)
+Ellen is a member of the Canadian Association of Occupational Therapists (CAOT), and the College of Health Care Professionals of British Columbia (CHCPBC).
+She is on the Registry of Autism Service Providers (RASP) list.

 Angie Garces